Seeing Batman on the Subway Makes Strangers Give Up Their Seats — Here’s Why

 Psychologists from the Catholic University of the Sacred Heart in Italy conducted 138 experiments in the Milan subway to determine whether anyone would give up their seat for a pregnant passenger.

-The main characters in these experiments were a man dressed as Batman and a woman with a fake belly portraying a pregnant woman.
-To ensure no one suspected that Batman and the pregnant passenger were in cahoots, they entered the train through different doors, stood apart from each other, and did not interact.
+The main characters in these experiments were a man dressed as Batman and a woman wearing a prosthetic belly to play a pregnant passenger.
+To make sure no one suspected the two were working together, they boarded the train through different doors, stood apart, and didn’t interact.

-It turned out that the presence of Batman somehow correlated with the prosocial behavior of passengers.
+They found that Batman’s presence correlated with passengers’ prosocial behavior.
 In 67 percent of cases, people offered their seats to the pregnant woman when Batman was on the train.
 In contrast, when the superhero was absent, this happened only 37.66 percent of the time.

 Photo in the subway during the experiment